Hipson47/WhatsAppChatBot/README.md

 ## 🔧 Extending the Agent System

-The Parse-and-Execute architecture makes it easy to add new capabilities.
-To add a new command:
+The Parse-Execute-Supervise architecture makes it incredibly easy to add new capabilities.
+We've demonstrated this by adding a **time retrieval tool** to showcase the modularity.

+### ⏰ **Example: Time Retrieval Tool (Already Implemented)**

+The bot can now handle requests like:
+- *"What time is it?"* (returns UTC time)
+- *"What time is it in Tokyo?"* (returns time in Asia/Tokyo timezone)
+- *"Current time in Europe/Warsaw"* (returns time in Polish timezone)

+### 📋 **How to Add New Capabilities**

+To add a new command, follow this proven 4-step pattern:

 ### 1. Define the Command Model
 Add a new Pydantic model in `src/core/models.py`: